 Karen Middleton (data manager University of Southampton).
 Provided administrative support, developed data management protocols, coordinated data entry, and commented on drafts of the paper

-Guiqing Yao (Health Economist) with JR developed the protocol for the notes review data and economic analysis, performed the economic analysis and contributed to the drafting of the paper
+Guiqing Yao (Health Economist) with JR developed the protocol for analysis of the notes review data and contributed to the drafting of the paper

 Sascha Miller (Health Psychologist, University of Southampton), contributed to protocol development, was responsible for the day to day development and piloting of the intervention, and commented on drafts of the paper.